dropseed/p/README.md

 Commands:
   mypy        Using: ./scripts/mypy
   pre-commit  Using: ./scripts/pre-commit
+  setup       Using: ./bin/setup
-  setup       Using: pipenv sync --dev test        Using: ./scripts/test
+  test        Using: ./scripts/test
 ```

-It does this by discovering scripts and commands that already exist within
+It does this by discovering scripts and commands that already exist within the project.
-the project, and by adding automatically preset commands for known package
-managers or tools.

 **P is not a project requirement or dependency -- it is a personal
 tool.** Nothing in your project should depend on p, but rather conform